61 Pages Posted: 17 Jan 2017 Last revised: 28 Sep 2017

-The Global Financial Crisis proved that not only banks can cause systemic risk to the financial system and the wider economy.
-Indeed, systemic risk from nonbank financial undertakings proved to be a key vulnerability to the financial system.
-Such risks manifested when leveraged nonbank financial institutions provided bank-like activities, especially maturity and/or liquidity transformation.
-The increasingly blurred distinction between markets, financial institutions, services and products was, however, not matched by an integrated regulatory and supervisory approach.
+The global financial crisis proved that banks are not the sole source of systemic risk to the financial system and the wider economy.
+Indeed, systemic risk emanating from non-bank financial institutions proved to be a key vulnerability of the financial system.
+Such risks occurred, above all, when leveraged non-bank financial institutions performed bank-like activities such as maturity and/or liquidity transformation.
+However, the increasingly blurred distinction between markets, financial institutions, services and products is not matched in the European Union by an integrated regulatory and supervisory approach.

-Instead, regulation remained sectorally organised, emphasizing on the banking sector.
-This created gaps in the coverage of regulation and supervision, leading to an inconsistent regulatory treatment of equivalent products and/or services.
-In turn this caused an unlevel playing field, provoking regulatory arbitrage behaviour leading to a migration of activities, and a build-up of systemic risk, in the less regulated or unregulated parts of the financial system.
+Instead, regulation was and remains largely organised along sectoral lines, with an emphasis on the banking sector.
+As the global financial crisis shows, this creates a risk of gaps in the coverage of regulation and supervision, leading to inconsistent regulatory treatment of equivalent products and/or services.
+This in turn causes an unlevel playing field and increases the potential for regulatory arbitrage.
+In consequence, risky activities migrate to less regulated or unregulated parts of the financial system, leading to a largely unchecked build-up of systemic risk.

-Such a regime would contribute to the elimination of supervisory and regulatory gaps, decrease regulatory arbitrage activities, and contribute to the stability of the financial system and a level-playing-field.
+Our proposal aims to ensure that non-bank SIFIs are brought within a regulatory perimeter and supervisory scrutiny consistent with the risk they pose to financial stability.
+Such a regime would (i) help to eliminate (national) supervisory and regulatory gaps, (ii) reduce regulatory arbitrage activities, and (iii) contribute to the stability of the financial system and a level playing field.

 Suggested Citation: Suggested Citation

-Busch, Danny and Rijn, Mirik van, Towards Single Resolution and Single Supervision of Systemically Important Financial Institutions in the European Union?
-(January 24, 2017).
+Busch, Danny and Rijn, Mirik van, Towards Single Supervision and Resolution of Systemically Important Non-Bank Financial Institutions in the European Union (August 1, 2017).
 Available at SSRN: https://ssrn.com/abstract=2899753